Resources for Residents

 Learn more about area resources and programs to help residents become more sustainable.

-Residents can sign up for a Community Supported Composting program offered by Rust Belt Riders.
-For $5 a month, residents can drop off their compost at specially marked bins at the Nature Center at Shaker Lakes.
-Rust Belt Riders composts all household food scraps and BPI Certified products.
-Later this year, Rust Belt will roll out a residential pick up service in Shaker ($40 a month).
+Residents can sign up for a Community Supported Composting program offered by Rust Belt Riders, which composts all household food scraps and BPI Certified products.
 Learn more.

 Residential yard waste (grass, leaves, etc.) is composted by the City.
 View the guidelines for preparing your yard waste for collection by City crews.